MilaEgoshina/emergency-alert-system/README.md

-# Emergency Notification System
+# Emergency Alert System for Population

-Welcome to the Emergency Notification System (ENS), a robust and scalable application designed to ensure the safety and well-being of over 10 million users by providing timely alerts and notifications during emergencies.
+Welcome to the Emergency Alert System (EAS), a robust and scalable application designed to ensure the safety and well-being of over 10 million users by providing timely alerts and notifications during emergencies.
 This system is built with Spring Boot, Spring Security, Spring MVC, Apache Kafka, Spring Data, and Gradle, ensuring high performance, security, and reliability.

 ## Table of Contents